BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **Steps**
 + Count frequency of each character.
 (Use hash map or array)
-+ Prepare max heap to track the two most frequent characters
++ Declare a max heap to sort the characters by count, so later we can track the **two most frequent** characters
   + Push {count, char} pairs to max heap
-+ Always keep two, start loop
++ Start loop while make sure at least 2 elements in queue
   + Retrive the most count two characters
   + Append to the result
   + Decrease count, and push back to max heap if applicable
-+ If at the end, there's a character with `count > 1`, it's impossible
++ If some element left in the queue at the end,
+  + If the element has more than 1 count, it's invalid, return empty
+  + Else append the last character
++ Return result

 Time: O(Nlog(A)) - N is length of string, A is alphabet size, Space: O(A)